UltraOlzhik/eDO_predictive_task/README.md

     ```sh
     pip install -r report/requirements.txt
     ```
+4. The directory data/raw is empty.
+Please add the original eDO_data_M1.csv file there and then proceed.

 ## Data Processing
 The data processing pipeline is handled by the `data_processing.py` script.
 It converts M1 OHLCV data to H1 OHLCV data using resampling and prepares it for feature engineering.